Frostyanand/AgniSetu/agnishakti/PROVIDER_DASHBOARD_PROMPT.md

 5. **Responsive**: Works on mobile and desktop
 6. **Accessible**: Proper ARIA labels, keyboard navigation
 7. **Performance**: Smooth animations, optimized renders
+8. **File Location**: Place in `src/app/provider/dashboard/page.js` (replace existing file)
+9. **Client Component**: Must include `'use client';` directive at the very top

+## EXAMPLE USAGE AFTER INTEGRATION

+The component will be automatically rendered when:
+- User is authenticated via `useAuth()` hook
+- User has role `"provider"`
+- User navigates to `/provider/dashboard` route

+The component should:
+1. Check authentication and redirect if not logged in
+2. Fetch dashboard data on mount
+3. Poll for updates every 5 seconds
+4. Update images every 30 seconds
+5. Handle all edge cases gracefully

 ## EXPECTED OUTPUT